litnomad/tic-tac-toe/README.md

 # tic tac toe

-The objective of this project is to create a tic tac toe game by putting into practice what I have learned about factory functions and objects, ensuring that objects are used to control the flow of the game and players are stored in objects.
-The goal is to have as little global code as possible by hiding them inside factories.
+The objective of this project is to create a tic tac toe game by putting into practice what I have learned about factory functions and objects, making sure to have minimal global code by hiding them inside factories.
+Objects are used to control the flow of the game and that players are stored in objects.

 Features:
 - User has the option to enter their player name